-- 4.1 All paid and unpaid roles that involve work with children, young people and vulnerable adults will be advertised.
-Paid roles will be advertised widely using external media and volunteer roles by informal discussion and church notices - 4.2.
-The incumbent, the parish safeguarding Coordinator and/ or a church warden will interview each person who applies to work as a paid worker with our children, young people or vulnerable adults.
-A relevant church leader will conduct an informal discussion with volunteers who offer to work with our children, young people or vulnerable adults outlining the scope and demands of the role.
-During an interregnum, interviews for paid workers will be carried out in consultation with the Area Dean and the Parish Safeguarding Coordinator is responsible for ensuring that this is carried out. - 4.3.
+- 4.2.
+The incumbent, along with an appropriate panel, will interview each person who is short listed to work as a paid worker with our children, young people or vulnerable adults.
+Safer recruitment guidelines will be followed.
+During an interregnum, interviews for paid workers will be carried out in consultation with the Area Dean, and the Parish Safeguarding Coordinator is responsible for ensuring that this is carried out. - 4.3.
 The applicants both paid and unpaid will be required to complete and sign the relevant application form which also incorporates a confidential declaration form laid down by the Church of England House of Bishops (2017).
 Applicants will be required to provide two references and to complete, where appropriate to the role, an online ID DBS checking process in liaison with the Parish Identity Verifier. - 4.4.
 A Disclosure and Barring Service (DBS) check will be carried out on both paid and unpaid applicants (dependent upon role) Applicants will be offered an information pack regarding completion of the relevant forms and the documents required for the clearance process. - 4.5.
 The Bishop and the Diocesan Safeguarding Advisor will be informed in the event that a completed declaration form reveals any possible cause for concern - 4.6.
 All declaration information will be kept securely on computer or in filing cabinets.
 The information will be held in perpetuity and will be kept strictly confidential. - 4.7.
 All paid workers will have a clear job description and person specification or for the volunteer, a role description.
 These will include the level of DBS check that is required. - 4.8.
 All paid workers are subject to an interview and to a three -month probationary period.
 The line manager will carry out the review at the end of this period and offer support throughout this probationary period.
 Volunteers will be given a settling in period during which support will be given and a review conducted at a specified time. - 4.9.
 All applicants under the age of 18 years are required to have their application form signed by their parent /guardian and we will ensure that no worker under 18 years has sole responsibility for any group of children or young people. - 4.10.
 All paid workers and volunteers, whose role requires a DBS check, should have their DBS check renewed every 3 years.
 A register of DBS checks, DBS individual reference numbers and renewal dates will be kept by the Parish Identity Verifier.